centaurreader/coding-challenge/README.md

   * Add and remove team members from a team
   * Update the team call order

 - Write at least one test, but no more than five.
-Try to write tests that you feel provide the most value, as opposed to the tests you might write for production-ready code.
+Try to write tests that you feel provide the most value.
+You do not need to write every test you would write for production-ready code.

 ## Frontend Challenge: Single Page Application